Girly

-Girly is a webcomic created by Jackie Lesnick which follows the romantic relationship between two girls named Otra and Winter, as well as other citizens of the city of Cute-Town.
+Girly is a webcomic created by Jaqueline Lesnick which follows the romantic relationship between two girls named Otra and Winter, as well as other citizens of the city of Cute-Town.
 It ran from 2003 until 2010.

+The author describes their work as “a comic that went everywhere and did everything, for better or worse.
+But all in all it is a comic about 2 gals who love each other very much dawwww.
+Girly is a comic that helped sexually awaken a generation of readers, as well as (eventually) myself.”

 Plot summary

 The webcomic is a sequel to Lesnick's previous work, CuteWendy.
 The initial plotline describes Winter making Otra her sidekick, with the two then becoming friends and later lovers.
 The first chapter also describes the downfall of the character El Chubacabre, who reviewer Kate Ditzler said "is described as a lover, pleasurer, eater, and penetrater of women."

 History

 Girly launched in April 2003.
-It was an offshoot / sequel to Lesnick's previous work, CuteWendy and was originally intended to run for no more than 50 strips.
+It was an offshoot / sequel to Lesnick's previous work CuteWendy, and was originally intended to run for no more than 50 strips.
 However, Lesnick became enamored with the characters.

 Girly was hosted on Keenspot, but in November 2004, Girly moved to its own server.
-In October 2005, Girly became a part of the Dayfree Press collective, a collective of webcomics which included strips such as Dinosaur Comics and Questionable Content.
+In October 2005, Girly became a part of the Dayfree Press collective of webcomics, which included strips such as Dinosaur Comics and Questionable Content.

 in August 2006, Lesnick announced that a sales and donation drive had raised $5,000 and while she could not live solely from Girly, it meant she "could officially concentrate on comics for the rest of the year and not worry too much about making ends meet."

 Girly ended in September 2010, after 764 strips.